-You may be wondering “Why does my Maine Coon stare at me?” but don’t worry; you’re not alone!
+You may be wondering why does my Maine Coon stare at me, but don’t worry; you’re not alone!
 Many cat owners (myself included) are curious about a variety of behaviors in their cats.
-We humans have a multitude of complex communication methods, and it makes sense that cats do, as well.
-Sometimes, however, it can be difficult to understand just what is going through your cat’s head.

 Maine Coon cats stare at their owners for a few different reasons, but it is rarely a cause for concern.
 Cats usually stare out of curiosity of the world around them, or as a way to remain alert.
 Your Maine Coon might also stare at you to remind you that it’s feeding time, or that it wants attention.